FarouqNasiru/logiclink/README.md

 # License
-This project is licensed under the MIT License.hi :)
+This project is licensed under the MIT License.